BUDAPEST – A FULL TRAVEL GUIDE!

 When it comes to taking the train be sure to validate, I can’t stress this enough.
 Out of all the countries and cities I’ve visited, Budapest is the only one that actively (that’s an understatement) checks tickets for validation.

-In Budapest, your train ticket can be purchased at a ticket machine in any train station.
+In Budapest, your train ticket can be purchased at a ticket machine at any train station.
 You have the option to purchase a day pass which allows you to ride the train as many times as you want within 24 hours.